ParkinsonLab/HiTaxon/README.md

     ./HiTaxon.sh --evaluate -f path/to/input.fasta -o name_of_output_report -m Kraken2_ML
     ```

-### Use Case 4: Creating Training Data for Custom ML classifiers
+### Use Case 4: Creating Training Data for custom ML classifiers
 To train ML classifiers for HiTaxon, we have built a robust framework for training both multi-class classifiers (i.e genus encompassed multiple species) and binary classifiers (i.e genus encompasses a single species).
 However, while we used FastText classifiers, we do acknowledge that individual researchers might prefer to test different algorithms for species classification.
 Consequently, we allow for HiTaxon to create and process training data without forcing the user to also train ML models

 To use this feature, execute the following steps in order: